Facebook no longer banning posts calling the coronavirus 'man-made' - News Break

 Facebook no longer banning posts calling the coronavirus 'man-made'

-NEW YORK (Reuters) - Facebook Inc is no longer removing posts that claim the coronavirus that causes COVID-19 was man-made amid renewed debate over its origins.
+Facebook Inc (FB.O) is no longer removing posts that claim the coronavirus that causes COVID-19 was man-made amid renewed debate over its origins.

 "In light of ongoing investigations into the origin of COVID-19 and in consultation with public health experts, we will no longer remove the claim that COVID-19 is man-made from our apps," said a Facebook spokeswoman in an emailed statement.